This honey oat sourdough has a deliciously soft crumb with a hint of honey sweetness.

 Left over starter will be 1:1:1 stirred well and scooped into a clean jar.
 Then it's back in the refrigerator for the next time I bake.
 Doing it this way can limit the acid build up in your starter and it's my preferred method.

 The first step is the autolyse which is simply mixing the main bread flour (and in this case the oats too) and water together to make a sticky, shaggy dough.
 Leave this to sit for a minimum of 30 minutes, but up to 3 hours.

 Add the salt, starter and liquid honey after the autolyse and squeeze and squish it together with wet hands until it's all incorporated.
 Wet hands are awesome to stop the dough sticking to you.

 Tip the mixed dough into a flat dish.
 This makes the coil folding that I’ll demonstrate soon, so much easier.
 Leave it to sit and relax for 15 minutes.

 I do 6 lots of coil folds, one lot every half an hour for 3 hours total.
 This strengthens the gluten bonds in the dough which will allow them to hold the gases created by the yeasts and bacteria.
-Each ‘lot’ of coil folds should have at least 4 folds but do as many as needed to create a smooth dough ball.
+Each 'lot' of coil folds should have at least 4 folds but do as many as needed to create a dough ball.

 The first fold will be the stickiest and it will rip and tear.
-However as the folds go on you'll see the strength form in the dough and it will become stretchy and elastic.
+However as the folds go on you'll see the strength form in the dough and it will become stretchier as the folds continue.
 Coil folding is folding the dough on top of itself.